CBS4 Investigates: Miami Hospital Dealing With Invasion Of Privacy Issue, Disturbing Photos Of NICU Baby Posted On Nurse Sierra Samuels' Social Media

 The first read, “My night was going great then boom!”

-The other read, “Your intestines posed (sic) to be inside not outside baby” and is followed up with “#gastroschisis.”READ MORE: Miami Dolphins Announce Team Captains, But QB Tua Tagovailoa Not Among Them
+The other read, “Your intestines posed (sic) to be inside not outside baby” and is followed up with “#gastroschisis.”READ MORE: 'Hard Pill To Swallow,' Some Federal Workers Opposed To President Biden's Latest Vaccination Mandate

 Gastroschisis is a birth defect of the belly where the baby’s intestines are exposed.